phageghost/bioinformatics_wrappers/docs/API_STANDARDS.md

 - [ ] Documentation is complete
 - [ ] Logging is implemented
 - [ ] Security considerations are addressed
+- [ ] Auto-update features are implemented (if applicable)
+- [ ] Resource management endpoints are provided (if applicable)
+- [ ] MCP-like endpoints are implemented for AI agent integration

 ## Example Implementation